Presrjur/gencyber/README.md

-# gencyber
-Remember to put the square in the triangle.

-Extract the puzzlebox using unzip once receiving the file
+#Gencyber

-Sort the blocks into the correct holes!
-If you find any garbage, remove it with "rm".
+Sort the blocks (txt files) into the correct holes (folders)!
+If you find any garbage, remove it with "rm garbage".
 If a block doesn't have a hole, create it with "mkdir".
 Use "cd" to navigate through the folders and "mv" to move blocks between folders.
 When everything is sorted, go to the "whenEverythingIsSorted" folder.
+To see if you did it right, go into the main puzzlebox folder and run "bash checkpuzzlebox.sh".
+There is a secret animal watching your progress... complete the puzzlebox to find out who!
+Make the secret animal proud!

-Good luck! :D
+Good luck :D